 The 2014 Counselor Compensation Survey conducted by the American Counseling Association places mean wage for rehabilitation counselors at $53,561.
-The ACA Compensation Survey also noted that 44% of rehabilitation counselors work for state and local governments with these employers offering some of the best benefit packages to counselors.
-The U.S. Department of Labor’s Bureau of Labor Statistics May 2015 Metropolitan and Nonmetropolitan Area Occupational Employment and Wage Estimates lists an annual mean wage of $45,690 for rehabilitation counselors in the Dallas/Ft.
-Worth metropolitan area.
-Nationwide, the top 10% of rehabilitation counselors earn $60,750.
+The ACA Compensation Survey also noted that 44 percent of rehabilitation counselors work for state and local governments with these employers offering some of the best benefit packages to counselors.
+The U.S. Department of Labor’s Bureau of Labor Statistics May 2015 Metropolitan and Nonmetropolitan Area Occupational Employment and Wage Estimates lists an annual mean wage of $45,690 for rehabilitation counselors in the Dallas/Fort Worth metropolitan area.
+Nationwide, the top 10 percent of rehabilitation counselors earn $60,750.

 Outlook for Tomorrow

-The Bureau of Labor Statistics predicted job growth for the profession is expected to increase by 9% by 2024.
+The Bureau of Labor Statistics predicted job growth for the profession is expected to increase by 9 percent by 2024.
 This growth rate is higher than the national average job growth rate.